scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Pizza slice for breakfast, soylent for lunch, then for dinner the rest of the leftover pizza.

+### Day 475

+Piece of chicken and a crepe for breakfast, then for dinner I had trivia food.
+A duck "bun cha" which is some korean thing with rice noodles and vegis.
+It was good.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/